-Now that we know how to do pull-ups, let's take a look at the pros.
+Let's take a look at the pros of this time-honored exercise.
 The first pro is that they are an excellent compound exercise.
 As we mentioned before, pull-ups work multiple muscle groups at the same time.
 Additional pros:

 - Pull-ups are very efficient and effective, especially if you're short on time.